barrie-cork/thesis-grey-lit/docs/tech-stack.md

             - **Flask/FastAPI:** While excellent for microservices or API-centric applications (FastAPI for high performance), they require more manual setup and integration of components like ORMs, admin interfaces, and form handling, which Django provides out-of-the-box.
 For a full-featured application like Thesis Grey, Django's integrated components typically lead to faster initial development and less boilerplate.
             - **Older Django Versions:** Using the latest LTS (4.2.x) ensures access to the most recent features, security patches, and a longer support window, which is preferable to starting a new project on an older or non-LTS version.

-- **Frontend:** Django Templates, HTML, CSS (potentially TailwindCSS), JavaScript (for interactivity)
+- **Frontend:** Django Templates, HTML, CSS (with TailwindCSS), JavaScript (for AJAX interactivity)
     - **Rationale and Considerations:**
         - **Suitability for Thesis Grey (Phase 1):** For Phase 1, focusing on core functionality and rapid development, Django's built-in template system is highly efficient.
 It allows for tight integration with the Django backend, reducing complexity and development time for server-rendered pages.
 This is well-suited for data-driven interfaces where complex client-side state management is not an immediate primary concern.
         - **HTML/CSS/JavaScript:** Standard web technologies provide the necessary tools for structuring content (HTML), styling (CSS), and adding client-side interactivity (JavaScript, e.g., for AJAX form submissions, dynamic updates to parts of a page without full reloads).
-        - **TailwindCSS (Potential):** If adopted, TailwindCSS can significantly speed up UI development by providing utility classes, allowing for rapid styling directly in the HTML.
-This can be beneficial for achieving a consistent look and feel quickly, especially if a dedicated frontend designer isn't heavily involved in Phase 1.
+        - **TailwindCSS:** TailwindCSS will be used to speed up UI development by providing utility classes, allowing for rapid styling directly in the HTML.
+This provides a consistent look and feel quickly without requiring a dedicated frontend designer.
         - **Alternatives (JS Frameworks like React/Vue):**
             - While powerful for building highly interactive Single Page Applications (SPAs), introducing a full JavaScript framework in Phase 1 adds complexity (separate build processes, API development for Django, state management).
             - For the initial goals of Thesis Grey, the benefits of an SPA might not outweigh the increased development overhead.
 Django templates offer a simpler, more direct path to delivering core features quickly.
 A JS framework could be considered for Phase 2 if more complex client-side interactivity becomes a primary requirement.